-Employee Contributions: Contribution requirements of the active plan members are established and may be amended by the Authority's Board of Directors.
+Employee contributions: Contribution requirements of the active plan members are established and may be amended by the Authority's Board of Directors.
 Plan members are required to contribute 6.5% of their base compensation.

-Employer Contributions: The Authority's contractually required contribution rate as a percentage of annual payroll was 17% for the year ended September 30, 2022.
+Employer contributions: The Authority's contractually required contribution rate as a percentage of annual payroll was 19% and 17% for the years ended September 30, 2023 and 2022, respectively.
+Furthermore, the Authority made a total contribution to the plan of \$2,081,007 for the current fiscal year.
+This employer contribution exceeded the actuarial determined contribution by \$1,544,578 for the year ended.
 The employer contribution is actuarially determined as an amount that, when combined with plan member contributions, equals the cost of providing pension benefits.
 Administrative costs of the Plan are financed through investment earnings.